kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 2. __Configurations__: settings you pass to RequireJS so it can properly manage all the modules within your site or app, making sure everything works seamlessly.

 The modules contain not only the code needed to run your task(s), but also lists the dependencies that this code needs to run the task(s).
-These dependencies are things like the core jQuery library and plugins.
+These dependencies are things like the core jQuery library and plugins

-Let's examine this by looking at an example of how RequireJS works on kaidez.com.
+Based on the configurations, RequireJS asynchronously loads the modules and dependencies onto your site.
+Let's examine this further by looking at an example of how RequireJS works on kaidez.com.

 <a name="quick-requirejs-example"></a>
 ## A RequireJS Example